The Life Cycle Of a Mushroom Box (Pink Oyster)

 Once the mycelium has fully colonized the substrate and conditions are just right (think high humidity and fresh air), tiny pink “pins” begin to appear.
 These pins are the very first baby mushrooms-keep an eye out for these exciting changes around days 9–14.

-When the caps flatten out and the edges start to curl slightly, your pink oyster mushrooms are getting ready to drop spores.
+When your mushrooms are this size, when the caps begin to fan out and the edges start to curl slightly, your pink oyster mushrooms are getting ready to drop spores!
+Harvest now for a chance of regrowing a 2nd & 3rd flush.

 If left unharvested, the mushrooms will begin to drop spores.
 Which may reduce the chances of the next set of mushrooms growing.